Main cyCombine workflow (Python port)

 Load FCS files into AnnData

-We read each FCS file independently with readfcs, tag it with its batch id, and concatenate the two AnnData objects along the cells axis.
-To keep parity with the scvi-tools tutorial we also drop uninformative channels (Time, LD, anything containing -).
+We read each FCS file with readfcs, add a batch id, and concatenate the AnnData objects along the cells axis.
+To match the scvi-tools tutorial, we drop uninformative channels (Time, LD, and channel names containing -).

-If the canonical download failed in the previous cell, we build a synthetic two-batch AnnData instead.
-Its shape mimics a PBMC panel and contains a planted batch shift so there is something real for the correction to remove.
+If the canonical download failed in the previous cell, the loader uses a synthetic two-batch AnnData.
+The synthetic data mimic a PBMC panel and include a planted batch shift for the correction example.

 def _drop_noninformative(a: ad.AnnData) -> ad.AnnData: